 Not Only for the Wealthy

 A common myth promoting misunderstanding is that a California Living Trust is exclusively for the rich.
 This is fundamentally untrue.
 A living trust serves individuals across all wealth levels.
 Financial status doesn’t determine the trust’s usefulness.
-The core purpose of a Living Trust, which involves organizing, managing and distributing assets according to the creator’s wishes, applies to everyone, regardless of their economic status.
-For instance, middle-income earners owning a house or having other significant assets may find a Living Trust equally advantageous in effectively managing their estates, avoiding the long-winded California probate process and ensuring the swift transference of the properties to their chosen beneficiaries
+The core purpose of a Living Trust, which involves organizing, managing, and distributing assets according to the creator’s wishes, applies to everyone, regardless of their economic status.
+For instance, middle-income earners owning a house or having other significant assets may find a Living Trust equally advantageous in effectively managing their estates, avoiding the long-winded California probate process, and ensuring the swift transference of the properties to their chosen beneficiaries.

 It Doesn’t Avoid All Taxes

 A second misconception pertains to taxes.
 People erroneously believe that a California Living Trust inherently helps avoid all taxes.
 This is a misinterpretation.
 While a trust can bypass probate, that doesn’t equate to bypassing taxes.
 In essence, a Living Trust doesn’t shield assets from estate tax or eliminate the obligation for income tax on earnings from those assets.
 For example, if a person’s estate exceeds the federal estate tax exemption, there will be estate tax owed, whether the assets are in a living trust or not.
-However, there are advanced trust types, like the AB Trust, which can aid in reducing estate tax liabilities in specific situations, for instance for high-value estates.
+However, there are advanced trust types, like the AB Trust, which can aid in reducing estate tax liabilities in specific situations, such as high-value estates.

 Potential Drawbacks of a California Living Trust